glee38/creating-with-grace/To-Do.md

 - A post has_many :categories, through: :post_categories (post_categories join model)

 - A post has_many :comments
-- A post has_many :commentors, through: :comments, :source => :user
+- A post has_many :commenters, through: :comments, :source => :user

 - A post has_many :images
 - A post has_many :image_uploaders, through: :images, :source => :user